112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Question: Where else could the French have gotten uniforms?
 From the Germans?
 France was occupied by the Germans when we were equipping the French Army.

-Question: Why didn't the French dye their uniforms, to distinguish them from ours?
+Question: Why didn’t the French dye their uniforms, to distinguish them from ours?
 Because they did not have the dyes.
-Why didn't we dye the uniforms before turning them over to the French?
+Why didn’t we dye the uniforms before turning them over to the French?
 Because we were using our dyes for more important war production purposes.
-Why didn't we or the French provide more easily-recognised French insignia?
+Why didn’t we or the French provide more easily-recognised French insignia?
 That was a mistake.

 <div id="95"><em>95.
 “The French act as if they won the war single-handed.”</em></div>